gdkimaiyo/cs50x.practice/README.md

 **NOTE** Selection Sort Algorithm is applicable where a small array is to be sorted or checking of all elements is compulsory.

+### Recursion
+Recursion is the ability of a function to call / invoke itself.
+Recursive functions can sometimes replace loops in non-recursive functions.
+**Base case(s)** is used to determine when to terminate the recursive process
+- Some of the examples that use recursion are:
+  - 19.factorial.c
+  - 19.recursive_bubble_sort.c
+  - 19.fibonacci.c